gammapy/fhee/README.md

 Python and Astropy before, but don't know much about Python functions, classes, modules, packages, tests, docs yet.

+If you want to participate in the tutorial

 ## How does the tutorial work?

 The basic idea of the tutorial is to start with some bad Python code and incrementally turn it into better Python code.
 We will go from buggy spaghetti code to a well-structured Python package with tests and docs and functionality that can re-used (installed and imported from other packages and shared with colleagues as a tarball).